vcalvello/SwipeToAction/README.md

 Check a demo project in the `sample/` folder.

-1.The view you'll use for the items should have at least 3 children:
+1. The view you'll use for the items should have at least 3 children:
  - the one at the front (the last one or anyone with the `tag=front`)
  - the one to reveal when you swipe to left (before the front view or anyone with `tag=reveal-left`)
  - the one to reveal when you swipe to right (before the reveal-left view or anyone with `tag=reveal-right`)